eflautt/ga-data-science/lessons/lesson-04/readme.md

 You will also get practice looking at the output and understanding how the model was built (e.g. identifying predictor/exposure vs outcome).

-> Instructor Note: Have students open the [lab starter code](./code/starter-code/lab-starter-code-4.ipynb).
+> Instructor Note: Have students open and work through the [lab starter code](./code/starter-code/lab-starter-code-4.ipynb).

 <a name="wrapup"></a>
 ## Project Questions (15 mins)

->Instructor Note: Go over the [lab solutions](./code/solution-code/lab-solution-code-4.ipynb) with the class and clarify any confusing points or remaining questions.
+> Instructor Note: Go over the [lab solutions](./code/solution-code/lab-solution-code-4.ipynb) with the class and clarify any confusing points or remaining questions.

 Any questions?